enif77/TclSharp/README.md

 * \[] - optional part.
 * {}  - 0 or more repetitions.
 * \|  - or.
 * 'c' - a specific character.
+* EoF - the end of a file marker (int -1).

 ````
 script :: [ commands ] EoF .